viperproject/prusti-dev/README.md

 By default Prusti verifies absence of panics by proving that statements such as `unreachable!()` and `panic!()` are unreachable.
 Overflow checking can be enabled with a configuration flag, otherwise all integers are treated as unbounded.
 In Prusti, the functional behaviour of a function can be specified by using preconditions, postconditions, and loop invariants.
+The tool uses them to modularly check that the code adheres to the provided specification.

-To see examples of programs annotated with specifications and verified, look into the [`prusti/tests/verify/pass/rosetta`](prusti/tests/verify/pass/rosetta) and [`prusti/tests/verify/pass-overflow/rosetta`](prusti/tests/verify/pass-overflow/rosetta) folders.
+To see examples of programs annotated with specifications, look into the [`prusti/tests/verify/pass/rosetta`](prusti/tests/verify/pass/rosetta) and [`prusti/tests/verify/pass-overflow/rosetta`](prusti/tests/verify/pass-overflow/rosetta) folders.

 Build for local development